 Broaden your perspective

-The Office of Multicultural Affairs serves as an advocate, sanctuary, and resource for all students, faculty, and staff in an effort to increase diversity, cultural awareness, and multiculturalism at Stevenson University.
-The Office of Multicultural Affairs strives to explore areas of interest, providing teachable moments, and acknowledging the value of both differences and similarities between individuals and groups on campus, the OMA bridges the gap to broader understanding and acceptance for all members of the Stevenson community who come from diverse backgrounds, lifestyles, and beliefs.
+The Office of Multicultural Affairs serves as a resource for all students, faculty, and staff in effort to cultural awareness and competence at Stevenson University.
+The Office of Multicultural Affairs strives to explore areas of interest, provide teachable moments, explore differences and similarities, bridge gaps for better understanding and support students, faculty and staff from diverse backgrounds, lifestyles, and beliefs.